-

 One Size Does NOT Fit All

 The concept of one size fits all has always reeked of “easy way out” to me.
-Maybe it’s because I have a large head and can’t wear most hats (the clothing item most notorious–in my mind–for being one size fits … Continue reading
+Maybe it’s because I have a large head and can’t wear most hats (the clothing item most notorious–in my mind–for being one size fits all), or maybe it’s because I view the best service as individualized to fit the […]

 My Big Business Boyfriend is Afraid of Commitment

 Have you ever had someone enthusiastically agree to go out on a date with you and then have them seem bored and disinterested at dinner?
-Perhaps the better analogy would be the relationship that seems stuck.
-You’re ready to be … Continue reading

 How to use your Fear

 Fear comes in all shapes and sizes and is unique in its presentation for each of us.
-We have the common physiological responses to fear that we can’t control for, but how we respond psychologically to fear is something we … Continue reading

 Why Music Therapy Works: Medicine

 Welcome to the sixth and final post in the Why Music Therapy Works series!
 If you like this post, be sure to check out the other posts in the series!
-Spending time in a hospital is something that none of … Continue reading

 Why Music Therapy Works: End of Life